nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 >:information_source: Important notes about the input format
 >
 >1.
 Make sure that the inputted user ID starts with a P and has at least 5 digits in the number following!
 Example: P12345, P54321
 >2.
-Excluding the delimiter "/" HealthVault only accepts space and alphanumeric characters
+Any input fields in HealthVault only accepts space and alphanumeric characters
 >3.
 The gender field input should only be "M", "F" or "Others"
 >4.
 The age field input should be a positive integer not more than 150